-Funny enough I also really like the black colour.
-If you are backpacking, your toothbrush can get a little grubby so the darker toothbrush body is a bonus.
+If you are backpacking (or moving around to different locations frequently) your toothbrush can get really grubby.
+Having a darker travel toothbrush body is a bonus.

 The Oral-B Pro doesn’t have any of the fancy pants bells and whistles that it’s more expensive cousins have, such as the blue tooth and gum massage feature, but it does have a 30-second pulse to indicate that it’s time to move onto the next section of your mouth and also a pressure sensor.

-For an electric toothbrush of such quality, the price is superb. keeping you well under $50.
+For an electric travel toothbrush of such quality, the price is superb, keeping you well under $50 — Click here for prices

 After weighing up our options (haha!
 See what I did?
 Genius aren’t I?) we decided that the health of our teeth and gums was far more important than a few extra pounds.

-So there you have it.
-Our review of the best travel toothbrush for 2018.
-Remember, investing in the right toothbrush for travel will be more time (and cost) effective if you get it right in the first place.
-And remember, twice a day please and don’t forget to floss!
+Remember, investing in the best toothbrush for travel will be more time (and cost) effective if you get it right in the first place.
+And remember, brush twice a day please and don’t forget to floss!

 Thank you for reading and please don’t forget to share this post with someone else who is looking for the best toothbrush for travel!